-A life insurance policy also won’t count against your child in the financial aid discussion.
+A life insurance policy also won’t count against your child when it comes to financial aid.
 But permanent life insurance can be expensive, and in some cases, it can take up to 20 years to yield a strong enough return to make it worthwhile.

 The bottom line

 For some, a 529 plan can be the best way to save for their child’s college education.
-But it’s not a perfect option, and many parents may want to consider other ways to save for college before settling on their education savings strategy.
+But it’s not a perfect option, and many parents will want to consider other ways to save for college before settling on the right strategy.